 Disadvantages of Waterproofing:

-- Bitumen-based products soften in summer heat because of the black color & has restricted life due to solvent evaporation.
+- Bitumen-based products soften in the summer heat because the black color has restricted life due to solvent evaporation.

 - The polyurethane protective coating shouldn’t be very versatile.

 - Polyurethane protective coating delays the natural breathing capability of concrete.

 - The polyurethane protective coating has a restricted pot life, the impermeable floor coating permits water to form below the floor coating.